hamonangann/hamonangann.github.io/about.markdown

 ### Buku bagus

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) karya AI Swegart.
-Memandu cara automasi hal-hal yang berulang di komputer dengan bahasa Python untuk semua OS.
+Memandu cara automasi hal-hal yang berulang di komputer untuk programmer dan juga non-programmer.
 - [But How Do It Know—The Basic Principles of Computers For Everyone](https://openlibrary.org/books/OL26675175M/But_How_Do_It_Know) karya J. Clark Scott.
 Cara kerja komputer dijelaskan dengan sederhana untuk segala kalangan.

 ### Proyek